Estimated reading time: 20 minutes

 Remember back in April, I swept any spare funds into investments?
 Well, it’s that time again.

-With the inverted bond yield curve predicting another recession, I want to get as much money invested as possible before the rates tank.
+With the inverted bond yield curve predicting another recession, I want to invest as much money as possible before interest rates drop.

-The Federal Reserve having to rush in with 200 billion to stabilize overnight lending markets doesn’t bode well for the economy’s stability.
+The Federal Reserve’s need to rush in with $ 200 billion to stabilize overnight lending markets doesn’t bode well for the economy’s stability.

 Analysts predict that the Bank of Canada will be forced to start cutting rates again in October.